-But, some of the greatest power players were born of adversity.
-I sat tall, wore my highest heels despite the blisters and waited.
+But some of the greatest power players were born of adversity, so I sat tall, wore my highest heels despite the blisters, and waited.
 Someone would notice and call me up.
 It was my destiny to be in front.

-Life grew long and no amount of waving worked.
-Things shifted from impossible to hard, and while I waited for my spot in front, I began to doodle.
+Life grew long, and no amount of waving seemed to work.
+Things shifted from impossible to comfortable, and while I waited for my spot in front, I began to doodle.

-None of it was any good, but I had nothing to lose.
+None of it was any good, but I had nothing to lose there in the back.

-There were days I erased a hole straight through the page, others when I completely ran out.
-I started using napkins and scraps.
-All the while keeping an eye forward.
-I was older now.
+There were days I erased a hole straight through the page, others when I completely ran out of paper and started using napkins and scraps.
+All the while keeping an eye forward, I grew older.

 On the day I wore the bright yellow skirt and my hair was silky smooth, someone from the front walked back to sharpen her pencil.
-Her lipstick was a gorgeous shade of red and she laughed at my doodles on her way back up.
+Her lipstick was a gorgeous shade of red, but she laughed ugly at my doodles on her way back up.
 She and the rest of the front-and-centers whispered of my wasted potential.

-I cried.
-Told myself I’d missed my chance.
-The front had been snatched from me.
+I slouched in my chair that day.
+Told myself I’d missed my chance, that the front had been snatched from me.

-The morning it wouldn’t stop raining, I woke with puffy eyes and grabbed my pad for comfort.
-I’d sold a couple of my doodles for one of the band’s album covers.
-I bought a new pad to keep my doodles safe.
-They’d somehow become important.
+But on the morning it would not stop raining, I woke with puffy eyes and grabbed my paper and pens on instinct.
+I’d sold one of my doodles for the band’s new album cover and bought a pad to keep my doodles safe.
+They’d become important.

-Tapping my foot almost every day, I added some color and shade.
-I filled pad after pad in the back of life until I was startled from my work.
+Tapping my foot almost every day now, I started adding color and shade.
+I filled pad after pad in the back of life until one day I was startled from my work.

-Someone had tapped me on the shoulder, someone from the front.
-I was so busy I’d forgotten about my seat.
-Forgotten to wait.
+Someone tapped me on the shoulder, someone from the front.
+I was so busy I’d forgotten about my stolen seat, forgotten to wait.

-Cautious and braced for a critical blow, I glanced up.
+Cautious and braced for another critical blow, I glanced up.

-“That’s incredible,” Red Lipstick said.
-“We could use someone like you.
-A seat has opened up.”
+“That’s incredible,” Red Lipstick said, looking at my pad.
+“You know, we could use someone like you.
+A seat has opened up in the front.”

-I looked around, prepared to gather my things, but I wanted to hear one more song.
+I looked around, wondering if I should gather my things, but I wanted to hear one more song.
 The band was good.
 They could play anything now.
-And the walls, once stained and drab were covered with words and doodles just like mine.
+And the walls in the back, once stained and drab were covered with poetry and gorgeous doodles just like mine.

-I smiled at Red Lipstick, still envied her shoes, but stayed where I was.
-I liked it there.
-There was too much to lose.
+So, I smiled at Red Lipstick, still envied her shoes, and stayed where I was.
+I liked the back and didn’t want to leave.
+There was simply too much to lose.